dendronhq/dendron-site/vault/dendron.rfc.22-queries.md

 ?[[ to tags.todo ]]
 ```

-Paranthesis are optional at the top level of the queries.
+Parenthesis are optional at the top level of the queries.
 The following two queries are identical:
 ```
 ?[[ to tags.todo ]]
 ?[[ (to tags.todo) ]]